free5gc/webconsole/readme.md

 ```

-### Run for Development
+### Run for Development (hot-reload frontend)

 For development, you can run the backend and frontend separately and use the hot-reload feature of ReactJS.

-To do this,
+Info for beginners: The golang webserver serves both static (frontend) and API on port `5000` (per default).
+Currently, urls with prefix `/api` are considered as API calls, the rest leads to the frontend.
+The static files are served from `~/free5gc/webconsole/public`.
+The frontend is developed in `~/free5gc/webconsole/frontend`, therefore, changes to these files have no effect in the webconsole shown in your browser.
+But you can start the frontend separately on a development webserver with a different port with `yarn` to use hot-reload (auto-refresh on changes).
+It will access the API at port `5000` (per default) and itself is accessed on port `3000`.

+To start a separate frontend webserver,

 1. Navigate to `~/free5gc/webconsole` folder.
 1. Change the URL of the backend webserver to your external IP address.
-Change the frontend API URL to the same address.
+Change the frontend API URL to the same external IP address.
 See [Configure Webserver and Frontend Parameters](#configure-webserver-and-frontend-parameters).
 1. Start the backend server with
    ```bash
    go run server.go